george951/ShowMeMore/README.md

 ## Description

-A simple image recognition written in python, which works by training on some build-in image dataset and test some preselected images.
+A simple image recognition written in python, which works with a pre-trained model called yolov3 a real time object detector and a

 ## How it works

-I've chosen an image dataset from **Keras** which contains over  60.000 images in 10 classes with 6000 images per class.
-Also, there are 50.000 training images and 10.000 test images.
+This model applies on the image at multiple locations and scales, the high scoring region of it are considered detections

-By creating the model, and compiling it.
-By compiling it, it defines the loss function, the optimizer/learning rate and the metrics.
-When the model is called it predicts the labels of the imported images and then it prints the labels with the prediction accuracy.
+This model makes predictions with a single network evaluation and is very similar to **Fast R-CNN** algorithm

 ## How to run